Faculty Resources – General Information

 Please see the Inappropriate Relationships policy in the Policies and Procedures Manual.

-OTC staff should post a crisis plan in each room.
+A crisis plan should be posted in each classroom.
 The plan includes procedures to be followed in case of earthquake, fire or explosions, serious illness or injury, suicide, telephone threats and tornadoes.
 The plan also includes the location of first aid kits and spill kits.
 For further information about the crisis plan, contact Safety and Security at 417.447.6985.

-If you feel threatened in class or have any medical emergencies, immediately notify OTC Safety and Security by calling the main switchboard at 417.447.7500 or by calling the Safety and Security Office at 417.447.6911.
-They will notify the offices of Academic Affairs, Administrative Services and Student Service as soon as possible for communication throughout the campus when appropriate.
+If you feel threatened in class or have any medical emergencies, immediately notify the OTC Safety and Security office by calling 417.447.6911.
+They will notify the appropriate offices, as soon as possible, for communication throughout the campus, when appropriate.

 As soon as practicable after criminal action, accident, injury or other emergency situation, employees and students shall file a written report for each incident with the Office of Safety and Security.
 In the event of illness or injury, they should also file an “Internal Report of Injury” with the Office of the Vice Chancellor for Administrative Services.

 OTC commits itself to providing equal opportunities for all persons and does not discriminate or retaliate on the basis of race, color, national origin, religion, sex, sexual orientation, marital status, age, disability, citizenship or legal immigration status, veteran status or any other status protected by federal, state and local laws (“protected status”).
 This extends to admissions, employment, services and educational programs and activities that the college operates (collectively “programs and activities”).

 The college established the Health and Wellness Center as a benefit to its full-time employees in an effort to promote their overall health and wellness.
 The Health and Wellness Center is a full family practice which also offers routine lab work on site.